sarthakgupta99/Slides_Tutor/ARCHITECTURE.md

-# AI Agent Architecture: The Genetics Tutor
+# AI Agent Architecture: The Slides Tutor

 This document outlines the architecture of the AI agent built to automate studying for the BT301 Genetic Engineering course.